chpc-tech-eval/scc/tutorial2/README.md

 - [ ] Install and use central authentication.

-## Spinning Up a Compute Node in OpenStack
+# Spinning Up a Compute Node in OpenStack

-### Manually from openstack dashboard
-To launch your compute node vm, go to `Compute-> Instances` click `launch instance` and follow the headnode vm launch process on Tutorial 1. **remember** to use `compute` flavors and `local_team_keys`  used when launching the headnode on Tutorial 1.

-### scripting and automation to test out differnet configurations

 As previously discussed in [Tutorial 1: OpenStack Flavors](../tutorial1/README.md#openstack-instance-flavors), an important aspect of system administration is resource monitoring, management and utilization.
 Once you have successfully stood up your head node, your team will need to plan and manage the resources remaining which will be available for your compute node(s).

 You would have seen in [Tutorial: Head Node Resource Allocations](../tutorial1/README.md#head-node-resource-allocations), that there are a number of potentially _(in)_valid configurations that you can utilize for your cluster design.

 > [!TIP]
-> You are encourage to **strongly** encouraged to automate the deployment, installation and configuration of your cluster nodes through the use of either at least basic shell scripts or more advanced Ansible playbooks.
+> You are encourage to **strongly** encouraged to automate the deployment, installation and configuration of your cluster nodes through the use of either at least basic shell scripts or more advanced Ansible playbooks, as you will be shown later in this tutorial.
 This will allow you to rapidly experiment with and test the performance of different configurations in order to determine an optimum cluster for the applications you're required to evaluate.

-### Compute Node Considerations
+## Compute Node Considerations

 While the head node is responsible for administrative and management related tasks, such as authenticating user logins into the cluster, managing services, hosting a network file system, workload management and load balancing, while compute nodes are responsible executing compute intensive tasks.